bahama365/milobahgDNS/README.md

-# Docker image recursive and authorititive DNS
+# Docker image recursive and authoritative DNS

 Docker image for a recursive and authoritative DNS server, running bind.
 Edit named.conf and rebuild to yuor requried spec, then run with the following command: